vikchupak/Kubernetes/components/ingress/clouds.md

-# Exposing using an ingress-controller vs cloud load balancers directly

 #  Linode Kubernetes Engine (LKE)

 - When you create a Kubernetes Service of type `LoadBalancer`, Linode provisions a Linode's `NodeBalancer` for your cluster.